 What all the items on the wish list have in common is data.
 As workforces become more distributed, ITDMs need access to granular data from their entire IT infrastructure that offers real-time insights.
 Because ITDMs recognize that giving people access to technology is only the first step in becoming a digitally agile hybrid organization.
 The real challenge comes in measuring and quantifying how technology is used, what the impact is on the user experience, and how it contributes to business outcomes.

-Skalierbare Software’s workforce analytics platform.
-Scharfsinn, solves this challenge.
+Scalable Software’s workforce analytics platform, Acumen, solves this challenge.
 Acumen collates and distills data from all technology infrastructure, empowering ITDMs with insights that help to protect well-being and spot workers who require extra training.
 Acumen allows organizations to map the digital journey for every workflow in detail, so they can address points of friction.
 Armed with a deep understanding of how people and systems are interacting, ITDMs can optimize the digital experience and put worries over hybrid working to bed.